 Acts controlling NGO registration process

-The national authority of India provides online registration of an NGO under three laws, they are as follows
+The national authority of India provides NGO registration online under three laws, they are as follows

 - Trust under Public Trusts Act of that particular state.

 - Section 8 Company under Companies Act, 2013

 Each law of National Authority of India sets the formation of a different type of non-profit organization, such as Trust Registration, Society Registration, and Non-Profit company registration.
 It is up to the person or group of people who like to start an NGO or Trust have to decide on what kind of registration procedure they have to follow according to their objectives.

 NGOs come under the category of organisation which has to be registered for non-profit motive.
 So registering Trust, Society, Section 25 Company are classified as NGOs.